-(Note 1) For the purpose of this rule, an illegal body check is defined as when a player makes a deliberate physical contact with the opponent using overt hip, shoulder, arm or torso action.
-This includes physically impeding the opponent's progress for the purpose of physically forcing the opponent off the puck and with no effort to legally play the puck.
+(Note 1) For the purpose of this rule, an illegal body check is defined as when a player makes intentional physical contact with the opponent using overt hip, shoulder, forearm or torso action.
+This includes physically forcing the opponent off the puck and with no effort to legally play the puck.

-(a) Body checking is prohibited in the 12 & under youth age classification and below and all Girls’/Women’s age classifications and all non-check Adult classifications.
-These levels would be considered the Body Contact Category of play.
+(a) Body checking is prohibited in the 12 & under youth age classifications and below, all Girls’/Women’s age classifications and all non-check Adult classifications.
+These levels would be considered the Competitive Contact Category of play.

 A local governing body may prohibit body checking in any classification and is encouraged to provide Competitive Contact options at all levels of recreational play.

-(b) Anytime a team from a Body Contact category (see sub-section (a) above) plays a team from a Body Checking category, checking shall be prohibited under this rule.
+(b) Any time a team from a Competitive Contact category (see sub-section (a) above) plays a team from a Body Checking category, body checking shall be prohibited under this rule.

-(Note) Body Contact hockey does not mean “no contact.”
-There will be legal body contact (see Glossary) within the rules in Body Contact categories.
-Legal body contact shall not be penalized under this rule.
+Legal competitive contact shall not be penalized under this rule.
 However, deliberate physical contact with an opponent, with no effort to legally play the puck, shall be penalized.